BreezyPixels — KarmaCaptain Reddit marketing client

 Phase 3 · Authority account in the category subs

-Grew the brand's account into a credible presence in the top 5 relevant subs — answering questions about output quality, edge cases, and adjacent how-to topics.
-By month 3 the account was being summoned by name when category questions came up in unrelated threads.
+We grew the brand's account into an active voice in the top 5 relevant subs, answering questions about output quality, edge cases, and adjacent how-to topics.
+By month 3, the account was getting tagged by name when category questions came up in unrelated threads.

 04